bryanro92/azure-docs/articles/openshift/concepts-networking.md

 With a publicly visible API server, you cannot create network security groups and assign them to the NICs.

 ## Domain forwarding
 Azure Red Hat OpenShift uses CoreDNS.
 Domain forwarding can be configured.
-You cannot bring your own DNS to your virtual networks.
 For more information, see the documentation on [using DNS forwarding](https://docs.openshift.com/container-platform/4.6/networking/dns-operator.html#nw-dns-forward_dns-operator).

+## Custom DNS

+Azure Red Hat OpenShift supports configuring your own DNS servers on the clusters vnet or nodes.
+For more information, see the documentation on [using custom DNS](howto-custom-dns.md)

 ## What's new in OpenShift 4.5